 Afterward, the Mounties merely “informed” the mint of their findings, according to the RCM itself.
 By all indications, this was the first that the mint was hearing about it.
 This means that the rest of the staff, including management, may have never known the metal was gone at all.

-- 1990: A janitor working at the mint, George Allen, is convicted for stealing C$30,000 in precious metal from his employer.
-His activities were uncovered by Canada’s Revenue Agency, which noticed over one hundred thousand dollars in undocumented income for the janitor between 1985 and 1988, as well as suspiciously luxurious purchases he made during the time.
-Eventually, he tripped a metal detector at work, and 49 ounces of gold were found hidden in his personal locker.
+1990: A janitor working at the mint, George Allen, is convicted for stealing C$30,000 in precious metal from his employer.
+His activities were uncovered by Canada’s Revenue Agency, which noticed over a hundred thousand dollars in undocumented income for the janitor between 1985 and 1988, as well as suspiciously luxurious purchases he made during the time.
+Eventually, he tripped a metal detector at work, and 49 oz of gold were found hidden in his personal locker.

-- 2014–2015: Mint employee Leston Lawrence is charged with, among other crimes, transporting metals out of the mint himself (i.e. theft).
+2014–2015: Mint employee Leston Lawrence is being charged with, among other crimes, transporting metals out of the mint himself (i.e. theft).
 Canadian authorities as well as spokespersons from the mint have been tight-lipped about the nature of the crime and the amount stolen.

 The mint likely wants to avoid any embarrassment by publicizing the facts of the case, but it is yet another case where the theft was uncovered not by the mint itself but by outside investigators.
 We know that the RCM has cutting-edge security technology built-in to its bullion coin designs—so why can’t it seem to maintain such security at its own facilities?

 More products and information about popular government mints from Gainesville Coins:

 Overview of the Major Coin Mints & Their Bullion Products